 For the succotash, it is important to boil the beans for a bit in a saucepan with some water.
 Follow the directions on the package and if there are no instructions, then letting them simmer in boiling water for about 7 to 8 minutes should be fine.

 Once done, strain the lima beans and set aside for later.

 Add the diced onion, orange pepper, jalapeño and sliced okra to the skillet and sauté.
 Stir regularly so nothing sticks to the bottom of the skillet.
 As you stir you may notice that the okra seems slimy.
 This is totally normal and as you cook it, the slime will disappear.

-Mix in the corn, minced garlic, bacon and seasoning.
+Mix in the corn, cooked lima beans, minced garlic, bacon and seasoning.
 Continue to cook until the corn is tender.